Mezze Platter Ideas

 I love to turn a cheese board into a meal and serving mezze platters is no different.
 Simply add enough variety and quantity to satisfy everyone.
-Serve small plates or build one large charcuterie board.
+You can build one large charcuterie board if you want, but I love the look of using small decorative plates and bowls because it feels more authentic.

 Whether you want to have it as appetizers or a meal, you’ll want to include several of the items I’ve listed below.
-These are traditional foods with mouth watering flavor, and they’re easy to serve and eat with your hands.
-Perfect for a Moroccan themed party!
+These are traditional foods that are easy to serve and eat with your hands.
+It’s interactive and perfect for a Moroccan themed party or a precursor to curry chicken thighs.

 *Post contains affiliate links.
 I earn commission from Amazon purchases.